JKoevort/Test/README.md

 ## Potential Improvements

 One potential improvement to this project would be having a script that allows all of the csv files within the test folder to simultaneously be run through the csvjs function, printing json output files for each of them in a separate folder.
 Although this could have been achieved, it did not seem like what was desired within this project.

+This package has also not been either linked or published using npm.

 Another improvement could have been creating more robust unit tests.